December 28, 2015

 |Creep tries to woo Aimee.|

-Halfway through the season, CBS moved the show to the later 11:30 timeslot between Teen Wolf and CBS Storybreak in order to give Pee-Wee’s Playhouse its original slot.
+Halfway through the season, CBS moved the show to the later 11:30 timeslot between Teen Wolf and CBS Storybreak in order to give PPee-wee’s Playhouse its original slot.
 As a result, the series began to be preempted by sporting events or other broadcasting obligations by CBS.
-This made it difficult for the series to gain a significant or consistent audience and the series was ultimately cancelled.
+This made it difficult for the series to gain a significant or consistent audience and it was ultimately cancelled.
 Had it gone on, the budding relationship between Doyle and Aimee would have been further explored.
 The series was rerun in 1988 on CBS, and sporadically from 1994-96 on the Sci-Fi Channel where two minutes of each episode were edited out to make room for more commercials.

 |Galaxy High School, the book.|